-Moreover, because digital assets, including ETC, have been in existence for a short period of time and are continuing to develop, there may be additional risks in the future that are impossible to predict as of the date of this Annual Report.
+Moreover, because digital assets, including BCH, have been in existence for a short period of time and are continuing to develop, there may be additional risks in the future that are impossible to predict as of the date of this Annual Report.

-Digital assets represent a new and rapidly evolving industry, and the value of the Shares depends on the acceptance of ETC.
+Digital assets represent a new and rapidly evolving industry, and the value of the Shares depends on the acceptance of BCH.

 The first digital asset, Bitcoin, was launched in 2009.
-ETC launched in 2015 and, along with Bitcoin, was one of the first cryptographic digital assets to gain global adoption and critical mass.
-In general, digital asset networks, including the Ethereum Classic Network and other cryptographic and algorithmic protocols governing the issuance of digital assets represent a new and rapidly evolving industry that is subject to a variety of factors that are difficult to evaluate.
+BCH launched in 2017 and, along with Bitcoin, was one of the first cryptographic digital assets to gain global adoption and critical mass.
+In general, digital asset networks, including the Bitcoin Cash Network and other cryptographic and algorithmic protocols governing the issuance of digital assets represent a new and rapidly evolving industry that is subject to a variety of factors that are difficult to evaluate.
 For example, the realization of one or more of the following risks could materially adversely affect the value of the Shares:

-- ETC is only selectively accepted by retail and commercial outlets, and use of ETC by consumers remains limited.
-Banks and other established financial institutions may refuse to process funds for ETC transactions; process wire transfers to or from Digital Asset Exchanges, ETC-related companies or service providers; or maintain accounts for persons or entities transacting in ETC. As a result, the prices of ETC are largely determined by speculators and miners, thus contributing to price volatility that makes retailers less likely to accept ETC in the future - Banks may not provide banking services, or may cut off banking services, to businesses that provide digital asset-related services or that accept digital assets as payment, which could dampen liquidity in the market and damage the public perception of digital assets generally or any one digital asset in particular, such as ETC, and their or its utility as a payment system, which could decrease the price of digital assets generally or individually. - Certain privacy-preserving features have been or are expected to be introduced to a number of digital asset networks.
-If any such features are introduced to the Ethereum Classic Network, any exchanges or businesses that facilitate transactions in ETC may be at an increased risk of criminal or civil lawsuits, or of having banking services cut off if there is a concern that these features interfere with the performance of anti-money laundering duties and economic sanctions checks. - Users, developers and miners may otherwise switch to or adopt certain digital assets at the expense of their engagement with other digital asset networks, which may negatively impact those networks, including the Ethereum Classic Network.
+- BCH is only selectively accepted by retail and commercial outlets, and use of BCH by consumers remains limited.
+Banks and other established financial institutions may refuse to process funds for BCH transactions; process wire transfers to or from Digital Asset Exchanges, BCH-related companies or service providers; or maintain accounts for persons or entities transacting in BCH.
+As a result, the prices of BCH are largely determined by speculators and miners, thus contributing to price volatility that makes retailers less likely to accept BCH in the future.
+While the use of other digital assets, such as Bitcoin, to purchase goods and services from commercial or service businesses is developing, BCH has not yet been accepted in the same manner due to its nascency. - Banks may not provide banking services, or may cut off banking services, to businesses that provide digital asset-related services or that accept digital assets as payment, which could dampen liquidity in the market and damage the public perception of digital assets generally or any one digital asset in particular, such as BCH, and their or its utility as a payment system, which could decrease the price of digital assets generally or individually. - Certain privacy-preserving features have been or are expected to be introduced to a number of digital asset networks.
+If any such features are introduced to the Bitcoin Cash Network, and exchanges or businesses that facilitate transactions in BCH may be at an increased risk of criminal or civil lawsuits, or of having banking services cut off if there is a concern that these features interfere with the performance of anti-money laundering duties and economic sanctions checks.
+As of the date of this Annual Report, the Sponsor is not aware of any ongoing efforts to introduce new privacy preserving features to the Bitcoin Cash Network. - Users, developers and miners may otherwise switch to or adopt certain digital assets at the expense of their engagement with other digital asset networks, which may negatively impact those networks, including the Bitcoin Cash Network.